turingschool-examples/challenges/linked_lists.markdown

 It would be great if your list could _also_ do some of these things:

-* Pop an element from the end
+* Pop the "first" element (head gets removed, second element becomes head)
 * Push an element onto the beginning of the list (first element becomes second element)
 * Remove the (first occurance | all occurances) of an element by data content
 * Remove an element by position